 Our retail location is at 851 Willard Avenue, at the intersection of Willard Ave and Garfield St in Newington.
 Look for the signs and the red and white striped awnings on our antique farm wagons, overflowing with tasty vegetables!

-You’ve found your local source for the freshest, tastiest, and healthiest vegetables available.
+You’ve found your local source for the freshest, tastiest, and healthiest vegetables and cleanest flowers available.

 We grow a huge variety of vegetables here at Eddy Farm, where the deep red volcanic soil imparts unrivaled flavor and the hot Connecticut summer brings everything to peak ripeness on the vine.